dhmit/gender_novels/gender_novels/deployment/static/markdowns/gender_novels_analysis.md

 ## Our Data
 Due to the availability of resources, it is necessary to point out thatour analysis will not precisely reflect popular literature in the 19th century.
-Going it is important to consider whether the obscurity/popularity of a novel is relevant to our analysis.
+It is important to consider whether the obscurity/popularity of a novel is relevant to our analysis.
 For example, 19th century novels featuring more radical implications on gender roles may have become more well-known due to their claims.
 While the list of novels that we are pulling from is